 Good luck trying to palpate the external lymph nodes on this 120# python in for its yearly exam.
 The only thing you will find is how powerful it is as your assistants try to hold it still for an exam.

 Five external lymph nodes are routinely palpated during a physical exam.
 All of them are paired, which is another advantage because we can compare one to another and notice subtle changes in size.
+We will teach you how to palpate them during our exam.

 They are located in the neck area near the angle of the jaw.
 They lay right next to the salivary glands, so it is important to palpate the correct structure.

-Located just in front of the shoulders.
+They are located just in front of the shoulders.
 Follow the arm up to the point of the shoulder to find them.

 Found on each side of the chest in the armpit area.
 They tend to be small, and are more forward then most people realize.
+You need to be under the arm to feel them against the rib.

 Found on the abdomen towards the inside of each rear leg.
 There is significant fat in this area, so they might be difficult to find, even if enlarged.
 Also, there is mammary tissue in the area that can easily feel like an enlarged lymph node if the mammary tissue has an infection or cancer.
+These are not lymph nodes you would routinely palpate on your own.

 We will gladly teach you how to palpate these lymph nodes whenever you bring your pet in for a physical exam.
 These are sensitive organs so they are always palpated in a gentle manner.
 You might want to palpate them on a weekly basis at home.
 If you think they are enlarged bring your pet in for an exam so we can determine if there is a problem.